 Most earless seals are opportunistic feeders, employing a range of feeding strategies depending on their prey.
 These include grip-and-tear feeding, filter feeding, suction feeding, and pierce feeding.
 For instance, leopard seals use suction feeding to consume small fish, filter-feeding to capture krill, and grip-and-tear feeding to hunt penguins.

-On average, these seals live between 25 to 30 years.
+On average, these seals live between 25 and 30 years.

-In the post-weaning phase (ranging from weeks to months), the pups eat no food, drink no water, and live off the fat gathered from their mother’s milk.
+In the post-weaning phase (ranging from weeks to months, depending on the species), the pups eat no food, drink no water, and live off the fat gathered from their mother’s milk.
 During this time, they develop their muscles, neural pathways, and oxygen stores.
 Eventually, when these pups become fully developed, they venture into the waters.

 These seals face predation from both aquatic and terrestrial predators.
-In the water, they are hunted by killer whales, sharks, and even other seals, such as leopard seals.
-On land, they are vulnerable to polar bears, Arctic foxes, wolves, and coyotes.
+In water, they are hunted by killer whales, sharks, and even other earless seals, such as leopard seals.
+On land, particularly in the Arctic region, they are vulnerable to polar bears, Arctic foxes, and wolves, whereas in temperate regions, they are occasionally preyed upon by coyotes and red foxes.